23 May Selecting the Right Plants for Drought Affected Regions

 Some common drought resistant plants are

 2. Banksia Ericifolia: This is another plant that does not need a lot of water to flourish.
 All you need is a little bit of shade to protect it during hot summers.
-This plant blossoms in winters and does in bone dry conditions too.
+This plant blossoms in winters and dry conditions too.

 There are host of other drought resistant plants to choose from.
-You need to work on their features and the location in your lawn or garden.
 As long as you are able to match the surrounding with the plant, you should be successful in coming up with a perfect drought resistant landscape design.

 It is interesting that some gardeners interpret that drought resistant plants are those that need to be planted and forgotten about.
-While this is not true in every case, there are some plants for drought affected regions varieties, which would survive complete neglect too.
-However, you must not base your landscape maintenance on this perception.
+They will still need a little loving and care but are more hardy survivors.
+Keep this in mind with your landscape maintenance.